 “Last week, Pete.
 Going to Fairfield to study communications; thought you knew,” I say, trying to play it cool, though it hurts me to say it because best friends are supposed to be the first people you tell about that kind of stuff.
 But since he’s been so preoccupied with his girlfriend and since we haven’t hung out since what feels like junior year, the only person I told was Jess who I can’t stand.
 And it hurts him too.

 I shrug.
 “You didn’t ask.”

 He bites his nail but doesn’t say anything.
-Despite our Hallmark moment at the minimart, there’s still tension between us.
-And there always will be as long as Ms. Benevo’s around.
+Despite our Hallmark moment at the minimart, the tension between us is still there.
+And it always will be as long as Ms. Benevo’s around.

 “Andrew!”
 Lilly, such the clairvoyant, interjects.
 “Now, we really have something to celebrate!”

 I clasp my hands in thanks, trying to be modest, but she’s taking a shot with Becky and gyrating in place and doesn’t notice.